ichdasich/bbb-rev-prox/README.md

 ## Running bbb-install.sh
 Next, we can run the patched bbb-install.sh as usual:
 `bbb # cat bbb-install.sh | bash -s -- -v xenial-22 -s bbb.nat.example.com -e admin@example.com -g -c turn.nat.example.com:use-another-secret`

+Note that, if you do not want to use greenlight, you have to remove the -g from the invocation of the install script.

 ## Setting up syncing of https certificates